 You should work on your pitch.
-Because if you won't be able to swiftly communicate with each aspect of your company, every other advice on this list will be rendered useless.
+Because if you won't be able to swiftly communicate with each aspect of your company, every other piece of advice on this list will be rendered useless.
 Too many founders believe that simply knowing their business will enable them to articulate its value quickly and effectively.
 Furthermore, having a dynamite pitch deck with eye-popping images would suffice.
-As a result, they arrive at pitch meetings ill prepared.
+As a result, they arrive at pitch meetings ill-prepared.
 Spend the time to rehearse, simplify your content, and maintain just the aspects that contribute to the success of your company.
 Anything else can be left on the final cut.

-3. Realistic Target Market
+Show Realistic Target Market

 Even if it is true one day, don't say that everyone on the planet is possibly your intended audience.
 Consider who you're designing your item for and divide your marketplace into TAM, SAM, and SOM segments.
 This will not only amaze your listeners, but it will also assist you in strategizing your roll-out strategy.
 When talking about your target market, strive to create a user persona or your ideal customer if you can.
 This can assist investors in visualising the possible consumer base and shows that you've given careful consideration to who your company will service.
 In a fast pitch, it's also far easier to communicate to a specific person rather than a large audience.

-4. Business Model
+Business Model of Your Startup

 You would like to establish credibility early in the presentation.
 Take some time to share the success you've gained in your field.
 This is your chance to talk about your accomplishments.
 What you and your team have accomplished thus far will impress the investors (sales, contracts, key hires, product launches, and so on).
 You've probably stated parts and pieces of this already, but now is the time to establish a whole picture of your company.
 But don't simply talk about what you've done; also talk about where you're headed.
-Show them a timeline with next stages and extra milestones, as well as how financing will assist in attaining them.
+Show them a timeline with the next stages and extra milestones, as well as how the financing will assist in attaining them.

-Investors are more interested in people than ideas, so be sure to include information on your hard working crew and why they are the best people to manage this company.
+Investors are more interested in people than ideas, so be sure to include information on your hard-working crew and why they are the best people to manage this company.
 Also, make sure to mention any skill sets that your team may be lacking.
 Most startup teams are short on crucial personnel, such as marketing, managerial knowledge, programmers, sales, operations, and financial management.
 Let them know you're aware that you're not an expert in every field.